 {¶ 123} As an initial example, Dr. Douglas Johnson's affidavit, as even today's majority opinion notes, majority opinion at ¶ 33, shows that the independent map drawers were constrained by Ohio's geography, Constitution, and time limitations.
 And one of the map drawers had to leave at the last minute.
 And the so-called independent maps have obvious constitutional problems, which Dr. Johnson acknowledged still needed to be resolved.
-It should be emphasized that the commission members did not have an opportunity to incorporate their own amendments into Dr. Johnson's work.
-Moreover, the "independence" of this map is dubious, as Dr. Johnson acknowledged that he used a portion of a map of northeast Ohio that was drawn by Chris Glassburn, a consultant who had been retained by the Democratic legislative caucuses.
+It should be emphasized that the commission members did not have an opportunity to incorporate their own amendments into Dr. Johnson acknowledged that he used a portion of a map of northeast Ohio that was drawn by Chris Glassburn, a consultant who had been retained by the Democratic legislative caucuses.
 Thus, any evidentiary analysis in the majority opinion as to the maps that were submitted is wrongful, improper, and unconstitutional under our caselaw as well as Article XI.

-{¶ 124} As a second example, the majority opinion attempts to rely on Dr. Michael Latner's concept of a "2 percentage" change in future voting.
-Majority opinion at ¶ 51.
+$\{\P \ 124\}$ As a second example, the majority opinion attempts to rely on Dr. Michael Latner's concept of a "2 percentage" change in future voting.
+Majority opinion at $\P \ 51$.
 This is, at best, pure speculation because the shift of 2 percentage points may not be equally distributed as current voting patterns occur, just like the geographic distribution of Ohio voters is "all over the place," as recognized by Dr. Michael McDonald, and no one may reasonably predict how local issues, especially local tax-increase issues and other local initiatives and referenda, can "tweak" the whereabouts of changes in locations of voter turnout.
-Moreover, the record includes contrary viewpoints on this subject, i.e., under a 5 percent future votechange concept.
+Moreover, the record includes contrary viewpoints on this subject, i.e., under a 5 percent future vote-change concept.